 - Scan through a number of EMPIRICAL RESEARCH papers in these sources. - Choose an EMPIRICAL STUDY of particular interest that addresses the use, nature, dissemination, or management of information as an object of study.
-The collection and analysis of EMPIRICAL DATA must be included in the study.
+The study must include the collection and analysis of EMPIRICAL DATA.
 The data, however, need not be quantitative nor be quantitatively analyzed.
-Please consult the instructor if there is any doubt of an article's suitability for this assignment. - After several close and critical readings of the paper, use criteria discussed in class and in the readings (including, e.g., Katzer et al., Chapters 16-19; Robbins, 1992, especially pp. 85-86; and Busha & Harter, pp. 27-29 and Chapter 15) to evaluate the research report.
-Also see

-Babbie on "Reading Social Research" (2004, pp. 473-478), but be wary of his use of terms such as "objectivity."
+Please consult the instructor if there is any doubt about an article's suitability for this assignment. - After several close and critical readings of the paper, use criteria discussed in class and in the readings (including, e.g., Katzer et al., Chapters 16-19; Robbins, 1992, especially pp. 85-86; and Busha & Harter, pp. 27-29 and Chapter 15) to evaluate the research report.
+Also see Babbie on "Reading Social Research" (2007, pp. 488-496), but be wary of his use of terms such as "objectivity."

-The product of this evaluation will be a formal academic paper of no less than five nor more than seven (≥5, ≤7) double-spaced pages in length.
-Please refer to appropriate style manuals and to the syllabus section on Standards for Written Work while writing.
+The product of this evaluation will be a formal academic paper of no less than five nor more than seven (≥5, ≤7) double-spaced pages.
+Please refer to appropriate style manuals and to the Standards for Written Work while writing.